jrladd/CIS115/assignments/_posts/2024-01-05-futurist-essay.md

 - A minimum of 6 paragraphs, 900-1500 words
 - Include the wordcount in the header of your paper
 - Five or more sources (no more than two drawn from our course readings)
-- Several integrated and correctly cited quotes from your sources
+- Several integrated and correctly cited quotes from your sources, at *least* one quote from every source
 - A **second document** with the ChatGPT output, and a paragraph explaining how you did and did not use it
 - Double-spaced, readable font
 - MLA Format & Citations